brightmart/machine_translation/README.md

 if you want to use pretrained word embedding, you can run following command to generate word embedding file using word2vec:44ee python a1_word2vec_train.py

-#2. test model with toy data:learn to output reverse sequence of itself.
+#2. test model with toy data: learn to output reverse sequence of itself.

-enable last line and run following command:
+enable last line of a1_seq2seq_attention_model.py(that is to invoke test function) and run following command:

 python a1_seq2seq_attention_model.py